 Visitors can tour 50+ exhibits, which includes the sleeping quarters of the USS Midway, the ship’s jail, and the flight control deck — before heading to one of three exciting flight simulators aboard this CV-41 aircraft carrier.

-You and your kids will love the USS Midway Museum aircraft carrier.
+You and your kids will love the USS Midway Museum aircraft carrier, whether they’re aspiring military members, or just fans of history and exciting technology.

 San Diego’s only beachfront amusement park is sure to please the entire family with a mix of contemporary and traditional rides and attractions.